Is a 4-day workweek beneficial? What a business expert says - NewsBreak

 Academic and management research studies dating back to the 1970s or earlier discuss the idea of a four-day workweek and since 2020, the COVID-19 pandemic has amplified various companies’ approaches to how they manage their employees.

 “There is actually a fairly large amount – and growing – of current literature on the four-day workweek,” Timothy P. Munyon, associate professor of management at UT Haslam College of Business, said.
-“The general consensus is that it improves productivity, reduces burnout, and increases respite.”10 reasons why people might want to live in Colorado
+“The general consensus is that it improves productivity, reduces burnout, and increases respite.”Are we headed for a four-day workweek?
+New Congress legislation gaining steam

 Munyon specializes in management and is the Janet and Jeff Davis Faculty Research Fellow at Haslam College of Business.
 His current research interests include the causes and effects of social influence at work, human resource management practices, and entrepreneur and family firm behavior.
 Munyon’s research has been published in multiple journals covering management, psychology, organizational behavior, and human resource management.